-Pulitzer Prize winner and author of The Poisoner's Handbook: Murder and the Birth of Forensic Medicine in Jazz Age New York
+Pulitzer Prize winner and author of The Poisoner's Handbook and The Poison Squad

 Photo credit: Mark Bennington